Billy Munnelly is the champion of good everyday wine.

-In addition to writing and publishing, Billy and partner Kato Wake, service the wine and hospitality industry via alternative wine education ‘Wine By Mood ‘, and innovative marketing concepts.
-For the past six years they have conducted ‘sold out’ small tour groups to Europe – with a focus on Wine, Food, Culture and Fun.
+In addition to writing and publishing, Billy and partner Kato Wake, serviced the wine and hospitality industry via teaching ‘Wine By Mood’ – an alternative approach to wine education – and innovative marketing concepts.
+Since 2012 they have designed and hosted small group tours to Europe with a focus on Wine, Food, Culture and Fun.

 How I See Wine

 While most wine publications celebrate the high and mighty wine world, my focus is on the middle ground, the good everyday trooper, the Toyota.
 Wines to get me through the week and to take me on the occasional trip.
 Wines to have fun with rather than worship.

 Not everyone wants wine expertise.
 Most of us just want to know which wine will partner well with life’s various events; the BBQ, the birthday bash, the pizza night.
 We want to know how different styles of wine might connect to our times, moods and events.
 We want quick, easy solutions so we can get on with enjoying ourselves.

 The ‘experts’ are wrong… it’s not about flavours.

 It’s not the details of the wine that matters, but the experience of it.
 What it brings to the moment.
 We play music for the pleasure the feeling gives us, not for the compositions, or instruments and so it is with wine.
 Experts focus on flavours in wine, but this a mistake they should be telling us about the experience what emotions are created by the different wines?